How Much Does A Website Cost UK?

 DIFFERENCES IN HIRING A DIGITAL AGENCY OR A FREELANCER

-When looking at the prices above it’s clear to see a freelancer is cheaper than an agency on paper but in the long run they may be more expensive.
+When looking at the prices above it’s clear to see a freelancer is cheaper than an agency on paper, but, in the long run they may be more expensive!
 A freelancer is only one person creating a site; meaning the length of time taken will be significantly increased compared to that of a team of people.
 An agency will normally have more experience due to a larger client base and a wider range of websites.
 This enables an agency to have more skills to create your desired site, especially if you require bespoke components.

-OUTSOURCING FOR YOUR SITE
+OUTSOURCING FOR YOUR SITE?

-There are many problems when outsourcing from cheaper countries for your website:
+Lets be honest and go on the record to say that there are many problems when outsourcing from cheaper countries for your website:

 Overall; if you’re looking for a site with all components taken into account, a digital agency would be the better choice.
 If price is an issue remember an hourly/daily rate isn’t always as clear as it seems.

 Design Box Media is a digital marketing agency based in Southend, Essex, UK.
 We specialise in providing clients with attractive websites that are geared towards bringing in more customers.
 Contact us for more information.